Skip to Content

 • Processing speed/orthographic processing deficit: impacting the speed and accuracy of recognizing printed words

-• Comprehension deficit, often observed in children with social-linguistic disabilities (e.g., autism spectrum), vocabulary weaknesses, language learning disorders, and difficulties in abstract reasoning and logical thinking
+• Comprehension deficit: often observed in children with social-linguistic disabilities (e.g., autism spectrum), vocabulary weaknesses, language learning disorders, and difficulties in abstract reasoning and logical thinking

 These can exist singularly or a person can be dealing with more than one of these deficits.

-Here are some of the most common reading disabilities:
+Three of the most common reading disabilities:

 Reading disorders can also involve problems with specific skills:

-• Fluency When people struggle to read with fluency, it is usually in large part because they are still expending a lot of effort on decoding words.
+• When people struggle to read with fluency, it is usually in large part because they are still expending a lot of effort on decoding words.
 One of the foundations of fluent reading is automatic word recognition.
 Without this, it’s difficult to connect ideas to background knowledge which is a necessary part of deep reading comprehension.

 How to Help Students with Reading Disabilities

 Supporting students with reading disabilities involves a multifaceted approach that combines patience, understanding, and targeted strategies.
-Here are some effective tips:

-• Screening to identify risk: Children can be screened for risk of reading disabilities as early as preschool and kindergarten.
+• Children can be screened for risk of reading disabilities as early as preschool and kindergarten.
 The earlier you know, the sooner you can help.

 Additional resources